CasparKielwein/cadmium/README.md

 [![Build Status](https://travis-ci.org/CasparKielwein/cadmium.svg?branch=master)](https://travis-ci.org/CasparKielwein/cadmium)

 Cadmium is a browser automation library based on Selenium.
-It leverages the power of the Kotlin language to use of Selenium simple and concise
+It leverages the power of the Kotlin language to make the use of Selenium simple and concise

 Cadmium can be used to to simplify testing but unlike selenide is not a test framework itself.
 Cadmium can be used independently of test and/or assert libraries.